Data Warehousing and Business Intelligence

 In part 1 (link) we have populated a fact table (FactHire) by reading the source table (Hire) and looking up 3 dimensions (DimCustomer, DimVan and DimDate) to get the surrogate dimension keys and then insert into FactHire.

-In the end of the article I said that there are 2 things that we need to do:
+In the end of the article I said that there were 2 things that we needed to do:

 1. Process the no match rows